hww/varp_oscilloscope/README.md

 **GameValue** _Any variable or class member can be captured by pushing it to the probe every frame or only when it was changed.
 As alternative the value can be pulled by lambda function assigned to the probe.
 Before recording the value should be converted to floating point type._

 **OscProbe** _Container of sample and configuration settings for the channel or trigger.
-Avery time when the probe connected to the oscilloscope channel, the values will be copyied to the channel and to trigger (if this channel connected to trigger)._
+Every time when the probe is connected to the oscilloscope channel, the values will be copied to the channel and to trigger (if this channel connected to trigger)._

 **OscChannel** _This class contains data for data recording and rendering it on the screen.
-Every time when probe coonected to the channel, the channel reads settings from probe._
+Every time when probe connected to the channel, the channel reads settings from probe._

-**OscGrid** _Rendering of grid on the screen._
+**OscGrid** _Rendering the grid on the screen._

 **OscRenderer** _Renderer of waveforms._

-**OscTrigger** _Class which monitoring one of the channels and can be used to the start/stop acquiring data.
-Every time when trigger connected to channel, the trigger reads the configuration falues from channel._
+**OscTrigger** _Class which is monitoring one of the channels and can be used to the start/stop acquiring data.
+Every time when trigger is connected to channel, the trigger reads the configuration values from channel._

 **Oscilloscope** _Main code for the oscilloscope._

 ## Understanding Grid

-The grid has divisions, subdivisions and rullers.
-Center of screen has coordinate 0,0.
-Horizontal axis X, and vertical axis Y has the ruller bar in the center of screen.
+The grid has divisions, subdivisions and rulers.
+Center of the screen has coordinate 0,0.
+Horizontal axis X, and vertical axis Y have the ruler bar in the center of screen.

 ![Grid](images/varp_oscilloscope_grid_info.png)

 ## Channel Names

-The cnannels named C1,C2,C3,C4 can be used for record samples and draw oscillogram on screen.
-The channel's name will be displayed on sceen display and can be used as argumen of functions.
+The channels named C1, C2, C3, C4 can be used for record samples and draw oscillogram on screen.
+The channel's name will be displayed on screen display and can be used as an argument of functions.

 The enum value OscChannel.Name has the list of default names.

 | Value | Value Name | Comment               |
 |-------|------------|-----------------------|